Junk Jet

 Junk Jet is a non-commercial publication platform, a collaborative format set up to discuss speculative works on topics of art, architecture and electronic media.
 It is published by independent igmade.edition, edited and designed by Mona Mahall and Asli Serbest (m-a-u-s-e-r).

 History

-Self-published Magazine Junk Jet is founded in 2007 by Mona Mahall and Asli Serbest.
-It tries to introduce "noise to signal".
+Self-published Magazine Junk Jet is founded in 2007 by the Berlin-based architects Mona Mahall and Asli Serbest.
+The magazine is part of the duo's research-based practice in architecture, exhibitions, and installations.